Welcome to today's edition of the Rush 24-7 podcast.

 That happens every year.

-Well if it happens every year.
+Well, if it happens every year.

-Well look, look, here's the thing.
+Well, look, look, here's the thing.

 Here's the thing, Sean.

-Because of the simple fact is you're looking at things that has been happening for years and years over and over and over again.
+Y'all are not being honest with yourself because of the simple fact is you're looking at things that has been happening for years and years over and over and over again.

 So come on, be for real.

-Oh, love I love this word, Sean, rigmarole.
+Oh, I love this word, Sean.

-Now why did that happen, Sean?
+Now, why did that happen, Sean?

 You're right.

-Because when you're paying what I don't know how much you're paying per year, Sean, uh, but let me take a wild guess and I'll estimate that for the amount of money you're play paying, you would be entitled in most countries, uh, to have two fairly serious uh long-term health issues every year.
+And I'll estimate that for the amount of money you're paying, you would be entitled in most countries to have two fairly serious long-term health issues every year.

-But instead that's now insurance.
+But instead, that's now insurance.

-You're not when you're paying as much money as you are, as much percentage of your salary, it's not insurance anymore.
+When you're paying as much money as you are, as much percentage of your salary, it's not insurance anymore.

 And in your case, it is the catastrophe, the amount you're paying.

-Who changed the rigmarole?
+Who changed the Rigmarole?

 Who changed it, Sean?

-President Obama changed it because these companies, uh Afwack and all these other companies are getting rich by taking our money and and and then you have a person like me that hasn't been to the doctor in over four or five years, because I I'm a very healthy truck driver.
+And then you have a person like me that hasn't been to the doctor in over four or five years because I'm a very healthy truck driver.

 Right, right, right, right, right.

-Who monkeyed with the health care system?
+Who monkeyed with the healthcare system?

-Who changed the health care system?
+Who changed the healthcare system?

 Who took over one sixth of the American economy and said, I can run this better?

-Man, y'all, y'all, y'all look.
+Man, y'all, y'all, y'all.

-Now, they set up Homeland Security, CSA, and uh Marshalls and all that other different things.
+When President Obama came in, now they set up Homeland Security, CSA, and Marshalls, and all that other different things.

 Well, I opposed all that, John.

-Don't don't hang that garbage round my neck.
+Don't hang that garbage around my neck.

-The TSA's a joke.
+The TSA is a joke.

 How much did it cost the United States to settle?